-- + Targeted Business Enterprise
+- + Women and Minority-owned

+Business Program and Legislative

-Program Manager: This position
+Compliance Project Manager: This

-focuses on the targeted business and
+position focuses on the targeted

-workforce participation goals of the
+business and workforce participation

-DMC project and works to improve
+goals of the DMC project and works to

-outcomes and build capacity in the
+improve outcomes and build capacity

-City of Rochester.
+in the City of Rochester.

-- Special Projects, Project Managers
+- + Transportation, Infrastructure and Planning Project Managers (2):

-(2): These two positions focus on the implementation of key objectives
+These two positions focus on the

-- of the DMC project like the public realm projects, key development opportunities and opportunities to build out the Rapid Transit system.
+- implementation of key objectives of the DMC project, for example public realm projects, key development opportunities and opportunities to build out the Rapid Transit system.

-- + Rapid Transit, Project Manager:
+- + Special Initiatives Project Manager:

-This position is focused on the implementation, grant applications, and other priorities associated with the creation of a Rapid Transit system.
+This position focuses on the

+implementation, grant applications,

+and other priorities associated with

+the creation of a Rapid Transit system.